AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/omf/omf-connection-procedure.md

 1. In the **Review** tab, verify that the information is correct, and then select **Save**.

-An application can now use the selected client credentials client to write OMF data to the specified namespace.
+An application can now use the selected client-credentials client to write OMF data to the specified namespace.